 The “unsustainability” rule forces people to eventually answer ko bids instead of ignoring them forever.
 It includes “choosing yourself to be a ko winner” to deal with endgame kos that only one player can win.
 That player should be able to bid 0 instead of having to arbitrarily choose a small amount.
 This rule prevents the other player from just winning for 0 forever.
 In the case of complex loops, the unsustainability rule forces the players to offer bids that include the whole loop, rather than repeatedly deleting the history so that their opponent can only reset to points in the loop that are more favorable to themself.

 The history deletion rule gives the game a cute property: two perfect players could theoretically sit down at a board and continue the game with perfect play, without knowing any of the history of that game.
 (They'd only need to know whose turn it was.)

 I have a bunch of mathematical conjectures about this ruleset, but I haven't proved any of them.
 Proving things about infinite combinatorial games can be pretty hard.

 “Perfect play” conjecture: For all graphs, with all starting states, there is a win-or-draw strategy for both players.

-I will call a strategy “reasonable” if it is never unsustainable unless the opponent is more unsustainable.
+For the next conjecture, I will call a strategy “reasonable” if it is never unsustainable unless the opponent is more unsustainable.
 The idea is that if two reasonable strategies play against each other, the result should be sustainable.